brikis98/yevgeniy-brikman-homepage/_posts/2014-03-10-the-ultimate-guide-to-getting-started.md

 official docs on Scala Futures.
-1. [Akka documentation](http://akka.io/): Play is built on top of Akka, which provides abstractions for managing concurrency, many of which Play uses under the hood and you can use in your own apps.
+1. [Akka documentation](http://akka.io/): Play is built on top of Akka, which provides abstractions for managing concurrency, many of which Play uses under the hood, and you can use in your own apps.

 ## Real time web, streaming, Iteratees